jonathanhliu21/BikeDashboardPlus/docs/pages/usage.md

 If you see a message advising you to delete the file, then there was some error writing/reading the tracking file and you should delete it.

-The numbers under "Raw tracking data" should be rounded to the millionth digit and should not be as precise as shown above.
-That data was copied from Google Maps for testing.
+The data should not be as precise as shown above as that was copied from Google Maps.

 On the map, you should be able to see your route.
 There are a start marker, an end marker, and multiple pause/resume markers depending on where you paused.